joeavanzato/LogBoost/README.md

 * Enriching with MaxMind Geo/ASN Information
 * Enriching with DNS lookups
 * Enriching with threat intelligence configuration
+* Ingesting custom intelligence files for downstream use
 * Combining outputs on per-directory basis
 * Customizing concurrency settings to fine-tune efficiency
 * Capable of handling thousands of files concurrently by default